Working at Google.

 Joule is a serverless platform that automates the deployment of Lambda functions and API Gateway configurations.

 Every Joule is forkable and exists as a GitHub repository.
-They are immediately deployed and updated each time new code is pushed to master.
+They are immediately deployed and updated each time new code is pushed to GitHub.

-Joules are developed and tested locally using our NPM modules that are included.
+Joules are developed and tested locally using our NPM modules.

 Elodie is a photo, video and audio workflow automation tool.
 It synchronizes the file system with the EXIF information stored in media files.
 The EXIF allows for all of the organization to happen without a central database.